Indiana State Road 727

 The original guard house at the end of SR 727, at the entrance to Pokagon State Park.
 This guard house, like many stone structures at Pokagon, was built by the Civilian Conservation Corps.

 Indiana State Road 727 (SR 727) is a very short east-west state highway in Indiana, lying entirely within Steuben County.
-The route is a spur off of SR 127 that serves Pokagon State Park.
-The western terminus of SR 727 is at the main entrance into Pokagon State Park and its eastern terminus is at SR 127 two miles south of SR 120, immediately northwest of the SR 127 interchange off of I-69.
+The route is a spur of SR 127 that serves Pokagon State Park.
+The western terminus of SR 727 is at the main entrance into Pokagon State Park, and its eastern terminus is at SR 127 two miles south of SR 120, immediately northwest of the SR 127 interchange with I-69.

 Route description

 Starting from the main entrance into Pokagon State Park, SR 727 travels due east through a heavily forested area, which includes the Potawatomi Nature Preserve as well as two crossings of Pokagon's Trail 3.
 Curving to the southeast, SR 727's journey comes to an abrupt end upon arriving at its junction with SR 127.
 Less than 0.25 mi southeast of this intersection, SR 127 meets I-69 at Exit 354.